-Important events in 2020
+Important events in 2021

-- Moglice HPP started commercial operations in Q2 2020. - Started implementation of Banja Floating Solar Plant by Statkraft Renewables Albania Shpk at Banja HPP reservoir.
+- First full year of operations for both Banja and Moglice HPPs. - Continuing implementation of Banja Floating Solar Plant by Statkraft Renewables Albania Shpk at Banja HPP reservoir.

 GOING CONCERN

 In accordance with the International Financial Reporting Standards (IFRS), the Board of Directors confirms that the annual financial statements have been prepared on the assumption that the company is a going concern, and that it is appropriate to assume this.